The Top 5 Impacts of the Aging Population on Nursing

 The Aging Population Will Need More Nurses

 As we have seen, the aging population is growing, and so is the need for nursing professionals.
-To lessen the negative effects on the aging population, we need caring individuals who want to take the next step towards a rewarding career in nursing.
+To lessen the negative effects on the aging population, we need caring individuals who want to take the next step toward a rewarding career in nursing.

 As we approach a time when nurses are needed more than ever, it is time for those who’ve been thinking about it to start training for a new career in nursing.
 Marymount University’s online nursing programs offer flexible, convenient learning options for aspiring nursing professionals.
 Moreover, Marymount’s Accelerated Bachelor of Science in Nursing (ABSN) degree requires no previous nursing experience if you already have an undergraduate degree in another discipline.